hreid1/COMP2000/README.md

 - **L5_FirstApp**
    A simple "Hello World" app introducing the basics of creating and running an Android app.
 - **ApplicationLifeCycle**
    A demo to illustrate the Android application lifecycle, showcasing activities and callbacks like `onCreate`, `onStart`, `onResume`, and `onDestroy`.
 - **L5_Intents**
    Demonstrates the use of explicit and implicit intents for navigation between activities and triggering actions such as opening a URL or sharing content.
 - **AppMenus**
    Explores menu creation and handling in Android, including options menus and context menus.
 - **AdaptersApp**
    Demonstrates the use of Adapters in Android, such as `ArrayAdapter` and `BaseAdapter`, for dynamically displaying data in views like `ListView` or `Spinner`.
 - **RecyclerView**
    Focuses on implementing `RecyclerView`, an advanced and flexible version of `ListView`, with custom adapters, view holders, and item click listeners.
 - **Fragments**
    Covers the use of fragments for creating flexible and reusable UI components, including fragment transactions and communication between fragments.
 - **RestAPI**
    A demo of integrating RESTful APIs in Android using Volley and Gson for fetching and displaying data from a remote server.
+- **AppNotifications**
+   A demo showcasing how to implement notifications to alert users and navigate them to the relevant activity upon clicking the notification.